microsoft/sqldev/_includes/partials/java/az-crudwindows.md

 You should already have a file called **App.java** in your Maven project located at: AzureSqlSample\src\main\java\com\sqlsamples\App.java

 Open this file in your favorite text editor and replace the contents with the code below.
-Don't forget to replace the username and password with your own.
+Don't forget to replace the connection information with your own.
 Save and close the file.

 ```java
 package com.sqlsamples;